huaweicloud/terraform-provider-huaweicloud/docs/resources/oms_task.md

 * `thread_num` - See Argument Reference above.
 * `description` - See Argument Reference above.
 * `smn_info` - See Argument Reference above.
-* `name` - Specifies the name for a task.
+* `name` - Indicates the name for a task.
-* `status` - Specifies the task status as follows: 0: Not started, 1: Waiting to migrate,
+* `status` - Indicates the task status as follows: 0: Not started, 1: Waiting to migrate,
 	2: Migrating, 3: Migration paused, 4: Migration failed, 5: Migration succeeded.